Online tools for voters

 Access your personalized sample ballot for each election event beginning 46 days before each election to see exactly what your ballot looks like before you go to vote.

 Voters have three choices for how to cast a ballot:

-- At your assigned polling place on Election Day.
+- At your assigned polling place on Election Day

-If you will be 16 or 17, you can sign up to be a student election judge and help your friends and neighbors cast their ballots.
+If you will be 16 or 17 in 2020, you can sign up to be a student election judge and help your friends and neighbors cast their ballots.

 Filing for office for candidates in 2020 occurred from May 19 through June 2, 2020.
 The Rochester City Clerk's Office is the filing office for all city offices (city council members for wards 2, 4, and 6 as well as the councilmember-at-large.)
 The City Clerk's Office also accepted filings for school board directors in 2020.

 Candidate Filing Packets: includes state and local information about campaign guidelines and required campaign finance reports.

 See current lists of who has filed for local office on the City Candidates section of this website.